 I had a tendency on this car to drive using my wrist.
 The bottom of the wheel was open, so I would just hang my wrist there and cruise along, never having to worry about my arms getting tired.

 I must confess to leaving the windows open during the summers.
-On more than a few days, I came out to a soaked front seat, so I worked out various ways of not getting my seat wet, but the results were never any fun.
-Keeping your behind on a wet seat for hours is a recipe for woe and an itchy ass.
+On more than a few days, I came out to a soaked front seat, so I worked out various ways of not getting my underwear wet, but the results were never any fun.
+Keeping your behind on a wet seat for hours at a time is a recipe for woe and an itchy ass.

-When the gulf war hit, the Civic made me a mint.
+When the Gulf War hit, that Civic made me a mint.
 As I drove about for a living, I earned mileage on my private vehicle.
 My Civic got me 40 mpg, and well tuned, could hit 45 mpg.
-As gas prices spiked during the golf war, the payments spiked as well.
+As gas prices spiked during the war, my reimbursement payments spiked as well.
 My little gas sipper barely noticed.
-I wound up earning so much from mileage in 18 months that the mileage flat-out paid for my car, and that's taking out insurance, gas, and tires.
+I wound up earning so much from mileage in 18 months that the mileage flat-out paid for my car, and that's taking into account insurance, gas, and tires.

 My Civic was usually good in the snow.
 I rarely got stuck.
 I took the thing out after a major blizzard with no trouble.
 Ice was a different story.
-I was driving out to Herndon with Paul in tow when we hit a patch of ice on 270.
-A brief bump swung the car around in a graceful twirl, leaving us going backwards on 270 at 60 mph.
-Knowing this was bad, especially as there was a stuck car ahead of us, I flicked my front-wheel drive wheels, gunned a bit, and righted the car back around.
+I was driving out to Herndon a friend when we hit a patch of ice on I270.
+A brief bump swung the car around in a graceful twirl, leaving us going backwards on at 60 mph.
+Knowing this was bad (to put it bluntly), especially as there was a stuck car ahead of us, I flicked my front-wheel drive wheels, gunned them a bit, and righted the car back around.
 After that, it was as easy drift over.

 That wasn't the only accident or near accident.
 I did have to dive off the road once to avoid the tail end of a bus.
 That was easy.
-Scarier, I had a truck towing a race car decide that it wanted to be in the left lane for no goddamn reason.
-The car pushed me into the medium out in western Maryland.
+In a scarier incident, out in western Maryland, a truck towing a race car decide that it wanted to be in the left lane for no goddamn reason.
+The car pushed me into the medium.
 Fortunately, everything turned out OK.

 The only accident was when I tail-ended a woman on the Washington beltway.
 I still feel bad about that.
-I jammed down my foot, but put the weight onto my heel, not the toe, so I didn't brake well enough.
-Bam, she got it in the rear and I got an almost perfect circle poked through my bumped.
-I drove it home, too.
+I jammed down my foot, putting the weight onto my heel, not the toe, so I didn't brake well enough.
+Bam.
+She got it in the rear and I got an almost perfect circle poked through my bumper from her muffler.
+I drove that car home afterwards, too.
 After my car had gotten fixed, I found that the mechanics had taken all my spare change from the car and one of my mixed tapes.
-To this day, I don't remember what was on it, but I still wonder.
+To this day, I don't remember what was on that tape, but I still wonder.
 It's like a lost pet.
-It's gone, but you don't want to forget.
+It's gone, I don't want to forget, but my memory is hazy

 I wasn't very social before I started driving around in that job.
 I had never needed to be.
 My social skills were truly terrible.
 But visiting pharmacists over and over got me lots of social practice and my social skill pretty much went through the roof.
 Going to a job site became going to visit friends and fixing their computers.
 Me and those pharmacists had a great time together (except for those killjoys who weren't any fun.)

-The hardest part of driving was that no amount of rushing could get you there faster.
-You could go faster, but really, it didn't matter.
-I just had to be patient and drive there.
+The hardest part of driving was that no amount of rushing could get me there faster.
+I could go faster, but really, it didn't matter.
+I just had to be patient and drive.
 Sometimes the tedium of driving got to me.
 Getting bored of the highway system, I dropped back to using the rural route system which predated the highway system.
-The back roads were usually far more interesting than the main road, which helped me to stay awake, by God.
+The back roads were usually far more interesting than the main road, which helped me to stay awake.
 I didn't drink coffee back then, so something had to keep me engaged.
 I knew my routes by the time that I was done.
 I could tell you how to get between any two pharmacies in my territory, off the top of my head, including how long it would take to within five minutes.
 Yeah, I was good.

 Staying awake during the winter seemed especially hard.
-I would bundle up, roll down my windows, and stay awake in the cold.
+I would bundle up, roll down my windows, and freeze.

 On the job, I learned PCs and learned them fast.
 The techs down in Richmond were used to working with idiots who always needed to get talked through things.
 I usually only needed one call to learn something.
 This surprised them to no end, which I still find pathetic.
 By the time that I was laid of from that job, I had my foundation as a solid PC person.

-I wound up selling the car in 1996 after I bought my Subaru.
-The dealership offered me $200 for it, so $500 seemed like good-enough to me.
+I wound up selling the car in 1996 after I bought my Subaru Outback.
+The dealership offered me $200 for it, so selling it on my own for $500 seemed like a better deal to me.
 The girl who bought it from me didn't understand that you needed to hold it the clutch to start it, so that gave her some fits, but she worked through it.
-Meanwhile, I felt like I had sold my car down the river.
+Meanwhile, I felt like I had sold my little Honda down the river.
+I got over it.
+Great car!